fkmiec/goscript/README.md

 Usage: goscript [options]
 Options:
   --code|-c string
 	    The code of your command.
 Defaults to empty string.
   --imports|-i string
 	    A comma-separated list of go packages to import.
 Not used with --file option.
   --file|-f string
 	    A go src file, complete with main function and imports.
 Alternative to --code and --imports options.
   --name|-n string
 	    A name for your command.
 Defaults to gocmd.
   --save|-s
 	    Save the source file <name>.go to the project src folder.
+  --list|-l
+	    Print the list of previously-compiled commands.
   --path|-p
 	    Print the path to the source file, if name provided, or to the project.
   --template|-t
 	    Print a template go source file to stdout.
 After edits, use --file to compile with goscript.
   --exec|-x
 	    Execute the resulting binary.

 Example (Compile with default name gocmd.
 Execute gocmd.): goscript --code "script.Echo(\" Hello World! \").Stdout()";gocmd